5 Best Ecommerce Trends to Keep in 2022

 5. There will be an AVIF for Cutting-Edge Images

-According to W3tech, AVIF usage remains low but adoption rates are roughly doubling every 3 months.
-This new format helps to reduce delivered images sizes by 20% compared to WEBP formats.
-This allows retailers to achieve higher levels of site performance.
+According to W3tech, AVIF adoption is still modest yet roughly doubling every three months.
+The format reduces image file sizes by an additional 20% compared with WebP, enabling retailers to achieve even higher levels of site performance.

 Thank you!